UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     In [53]: "the 3 numbers are: {:d}, {:d}, {:d}".format(*t)
     Out[53]: 'the 3 numbers are: 1, 2, 3'

-The idea here is that you may have a tuple of three numbers, but might also have 4 or 5 or....
+The idea here is that you may have a tuple of three numbers, but might also have 4 or 5 or 2 or....

-So you can dynamically build up the format string to accommodate the length of the tuple.
+so you can dynamically build up the format string to accommodate the length of the tuple.

 The string object has the ``format()`` method, so you can call it with a string that is bound to a name, not just a string literal.
 For example: